 Your health care team

-Your general practitioner (GP) will arrange the first tests to assess your symptoms.
-If these tests do not rule out cancer, you will usually be referred to a specialist.
-For primary liver cancer, this is likely to be a liver specialist such as a hepatologist, gastroenterologist or hepatobiliary surgeon.
+Your general practitioner (GP) will arrange the first tests to assess your symptoms or to follow up abnormal results from ultrasound or blood tests that have been done to check for liver cancer.
+If these tests show that you have liver cancer – or there is concern about possible cancer – you will usually be referred to a specialist.
+This is likely to be a hepatobiliary surgeon, gastroenterologist or hepatologist.
 The specialist will arrange further tests.

 |hepatobiliary surgeon*||operates on the liver, gall bladder, pancreas and surrounding organs|

 |gastroenterologist*||diagnoses and treats disorders of the digestive system, including liver cancer; may treat liver cancer with drug therapies|

 |interventional radiologist*||analyses x-rays and scans, may also perform a biopsy under ultrasound or CT and deliver some treatments|

 |medical oncologist*||treats cancer with drug therapies such as chemotherapy, targeted therapy and immunotherapy (systemic treatment)|